jamesknelson/retil/docs/router-api.md

 ### `RouterResponse`

-A mutable object used to pass metadata from `Router` functions to the router itself, and to the server when doing SSR.
+A mutable object used to pass metadata from a `RouterFunction` to the router itself, and to the server when doing SSR.

 *You probably don't need to touch this object directly, except when passing it to the second argument of your router functions.*